weruharim/r4da-journey/Data Transformation in R.md

 ### Weighting Counts

-Next, we learn about weighting counts by assigning weights to observations based on a specific variable.
+Next, I learned about weighting counts by assigning weights to observations based on a specific variable.
 The code example demonstrates this concept:

 ```R
 notCancelled %>%
   count(tailnum, wt = distance)
 ```

-In the above code, we use the `count()` function to calculate the sum of the `distance` values for each unique `tailnum`.
+In the above code, I used the `count()` function to calculate the sum of the `distance` values for each unique `tailnum`.
 The `wt` parameter is used to assign weights to each observation, giving more weight to observations with larger distances.

 ### Summarizing Observations with Logic

-We explore summarizing observations based on certain criteria using logical conditions.
+I explored summarizing observations based on certain criteria using logical conditions.
 The code snippets provided demonstrate two approaches:

-1. Using `sum()` to count the number of early flights:
+1. In the first instance, I grouped the flights based on year, month, and day and then used `sum()` to count the number of early flights i.e flights that departed before 5am:

 ```R
 notCancelled %>%